-Traditional, tropical; mystical, magical, Kagoshima is nothing short of extraordinary.
+Traditional, tropical, mystical, and magical; Kagoshima is nothing short of extraordinary.

-Nearby is the Satsuma peninsula and the quaint town of Chiran, a former base for WWII kamikaze pilots commemorated in the Chiran Kamikaze Peace Museum.
-Head to the beaches of Ibusuki to try traditional sand bathing; you’ll be buried up to your head in hot volcanic sand by a professional sand therapist – it’s much nicer than it sounds.
+Nearby is the Satsuma Peninsula and the rural town of Chiran.
+It was once a former base for WWII kamikaze pilots.
+Today, the airport where they launched now serves as the Chiran Kamikaze Peace Museum.
+At the beaches of Ibusuki, try traditional sand bathing.
+You’ll be buried up to your head in hot volcanic sand by a professional sand therapist.
+It’s much nicer than it sounds.

 Plan your trip to Kagoshima with the locations below!